aaroncampbell/twitter-widget-pro/readme.txt

 == Upgrade Notice ==

+= 2.2.3 =
+Fixes links on 32 bit servers.
+If you are suffering from this I would recommend changing hosts (or talking to yours).

 = 2.2.2 =
 Fixes issue introduced in 2.2.1 with an incorrect function name (sorry about that)